 This activity is best with assigned seating to ensure attendees are beside people that they do not already know well, or could benefit from knowing better…

-There are a number of other possible activities (collaboration pairs, face to face, teammate trivia, airport connections, simon sez, etc.), but the key is to provide a structured and effective program and allow attendees to introduce themselves to and interact with others.
+There are a number of other possible activities (collaboration pairs, face-to-face, teammate trivia, airport connections, “Simon says,” etc.), but the key is to provide a structured and effective program and allow attendees to introduce themselves to and interact with others.

 Connection is the first step in building profitable relationships.